TeamHorizon/platform_manifest/README.md

     PRODUCT_MODEL :=
     TARGET_VENDOR :=

-    # Root options (root apps = substratum, adaway, kernel adiutor)
+    # Root options
-    WITH_SUPERSU := true -- if you want to ship SuperSU (rooted rom, with su, supersu and root apps) WITHOUT_SU := true -- if you don't want su and root apps (unrooted rom, without su and root apps)
+    ROOT_METHOD=magisk -- to compile builds with Magisk root ROOT_METHOD=su -- to compile builds with default su provided by LineageOS
-    # by default su and root apps are being compiled
+    # Without any of these flags the builds will be unrooted and won't include Adaway & KernelAdiutor

     # Use the latest approved GMS identifiers unless running a signed build
     ifneq ($(SIGN_BUILD),true)